ml-for-sciences/ml-book/book/_build/html/_sources/docs/index.md

 This is an introductory machine learning course specifically developed with STEM students in mind, written by the theoretical [Condensed Matter Theory](https://www.physik.uzh.ch/en/groups/neupert.html) group at the University of Zurich and the [Quantum Matter and AI](https://twitter.com/QMAI_TUDelft) group at the Delft University of Technology.

-If you use the content of this webpage, please **cite arXiv:XX** to acknowledge the work put into the development of this lecture.
+If you use the content of this webpage, please **[cite arXiv:2102.04883](https://arxiv.org/abs/2102.04883)** to acknowledge the work put into the development of this lecture.
 A shorter German version of the lecture notes is published in the Springer Essential Series, [ISBN 978-3-658-32268-7](https://www.springer.com/de/book/9783658322670).
 In case of questions or comments, feel free to contact us at [comments@ml-lectures.org](mailto:comments@ml-lectures.org).